 Therefore, the focus of medical care is to continue with medications and to ensure the patient is as comfortable as possible, especially at the end of life.

 And this is where palliative care comes in.
 Palliative care doctors aim to make the last days of the patients as bearable and comfortable as possible, for them and for their families…as this can be an overwhelming situation, both physically and emotionally for caregivers, seeing their loved ones’ vitality going down.

 In Francisco Kidney & Medical Centre, we understand how difficult the decision of choosing a therapy can be.

-We cannot decide for our patients, but we provide detailed information on the rationale, pros and cons of each type of therapy, their overall comparison, but we do weigh those options for them, according to their condition; for them then to have all the necessary elements to take the best possible decision taking into account their condition, life priorities and personality.
+We cannot decide for our patients, but we provide detailed information on the rationale, pros and cons of each type of therapy, their overall comparison, but we do weigh those options for them, according to their condition; for them, than to have all the necessary elements to make the best possible decision taking into account their condition, life priorities and personality.

 How to choose between haemodialysis and peritoneal dialysis?

 Choosing between haemodialysis and peritoneal dialysis can be a difficult decision.
 There are many factors to consider, ranging from medical aspects to personal preference and particular lifestyles.